 Heads up, US business owners!

 Even if you’ve never missed a sales or use tax payment, there’s another tax you could be obligated to pay.
-If you sell to consumers in the European Union (EU), VAT payments need to be on your radar.
+If you sell to consumers in the European Union (EU), VAT Number and VAT payments need to be on your radar.

-“VAT” stands for “value-added tax,” and it’s a consumption tax paid by EU consumers when purchasing physical and digital goods and services.
+“VAT” stands for value-added tax, and it’s a consumption tax paid by EU consumers when purchasing physical and digital goods and services.
 If you’re a non-EU business selling to EU consumers, you may be responsible for collecting and remitting these fees.
+Read on to discover why your business may need a VAT identification number.

-You’ll receive your VAT number (or VRN, for “VAT registered number”) after registering for a VAT number to pay your digital tax.
-Don’t worry – registering is easier than it sounds!
+You’ll receive your EU VAT number (or VRN, for “VAT registered number”) after registering to pay your digital tax.
+Don’t worry - registering for EU VAT is easier than it sounds!

 If you’re a US-based business selling digital goods to EU customers, congrats!
 You get the honor of collecting VAT.